-- It is statically typed detects many errors at compile time - It is explicitly typed no guessing what the expression is supposed to return - It is purely-functional free of side effects, the common source of bugs - It has a familiar syntax resembling C# or Rust
+- It is statically typed detects many errors at compile time - It is explicitly typed no guessing what the expression is supposed to return - It is purely-functional free of side effects, the common source of bugs - It has a familiar C-like syntax

 Warning: Spedn is an experimental tool.
 It is not recommended to be used on mainnet yet.
-Or at least do a lot of tests on testnet first.